jobayer12/repoScanner/README.md

 ## Prerequisites

-Before setting up the project, ensure the following are installed on your local machine:
+Before setting up the project locally, ensure the following are installed on your local machine:

 - **[Trivy](https://aquasecurity.github.io/trivy/v0.18.3/installation/)**: A vulnerability scanner for containers and other artifacts, required to perform security scans.
-- **[ZeroMQ](https://zeromq.org/download/)**: A high-performance messaging library, required for inter-service communication.

 ## Microservices Overview